thenhthang/vinnodes/OG/StorageNode.md

 ```
 tail -f ~/0g-storage-node/run/log/zgs.log.$(date +%Y-%m-%d)
 ```
-If you see same, the installation was successful
+If you see the same, the installation was successful

 ![alt text](image-1.png)